How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 Where to stay in Taichung

 Like Taipei, Taichung is an enormous, sprawling city.
-Sorting through all the accommodations in Taichung would be an absolute nightmare.
-One of the best areas to stay in Taichung is Xitun District, near the Fengjia Night Market.
-Here are a few choices for the best hotels in Taichung…
+And we have to say that sorting through all the accommodations in Taichung can be an absolute nightmare.
+One of our favorite areas to stay in Taichung is Xitun District, near the Fengjia Night Market.
+Here are a few of our favorite hotels in Taichung to start your search…

-• Hotel 7 Taichung is a stylish design hotel located within a five-minute walk of Fengjia Night Market.
-The rooftop terrace offers incredible views over Taichung.
-It’s reason enough to stay here.
+This stylish design hotel is located within a five-minute walk of Fengjia Night Market.
+We love the rooftop terrace, offering incredible views over Taichung.
+We think it’s reason enough to consider a stay here!

-• La Vida Hotel is another modern design hotel in Xitun District.
-It’s beset with spacious well-appointed rooms in a key location blocks from Fengjia Night Market.
+Another modern design hotel in Xitun District.
+We’re big fans of its spacious well-appointed rooms and its key location blocks from Fengjia Night Market.
 The hotel serves a delightful breakfast.

 Getting to Taichung